Seven careers you can enter with any degree

 - the ability to manage your time, prioritise, and meet deadlines

-You can study law as an undergraduate degree (sometimes known as a Bachelor of Laws LLB), but many countries also offer law as a graduate degree (such as the Juris Doctor in the US), which means that you can first complete an undergraduate degree in any field.
+You can study law as an undergraduate degree (sometimes known as a Bachelor of Laws LLB), but many countries also offer law as a postgraduate degree (like the Juris Doctor in the US), which means that you can complete an undergraduate degree in any field.

-For more information on salary, career progression, and qualifications, take a look at our barrister and solicitor pages in the Careers library.
+For more information on salary, career progression, and qualifications, take a look at the barrister and solicitor profiles in the Careers library.

 Politician